 Many of us will spend more than a quarter of our life retired!

-10. The amount of money you will need
+10. Retiring?
+What is the amount of money you will need

 This is an individual perspective.
 However, the Association of Superannuation Funds of Australia (ASFA) provides a Retirement Standard benchmark of the annual budget needed by Australians to fund either a comfortable or modest standard of living in the post-work years.